mazhar-ansari-ardeh/BenchmarkFcns/README.md

 ### Plotting the functions
 This library is implemented to be as compatible as possible with all the mainstream plotting libraries.
 As a result, you are free to select your favourite plotting library to plot the functions in this library.

-**Note**: Plotting a mathematical function like `rastrigin` requires evaluating the function at a rather large set of data points.
+Plotting a mathematical function like `rastrigin` requires evaluating the function at a rather large set of data points.
 This is where the vectorized implementation of the functions in this package can shine as it allows performing the evaluations in a single function call, which significantly speeds up the plotting and reduces the computation cost.
-To facilitate this, the library also contains a helper function, `meshgrid`, for drawing 3D plots using the vectorized implemetations the mathematical functions in this library.
+To facilitate this, the library also contains a helper function, `meshgrid`, for drawing 3D plots using the vectorized implemetations of the mathematical functions in this library.
 Given a list of *x* and *y* coordinates and a function, this function will create a meshgrid of points, evaluates the function over the meshgrid and returns the corresponding *x*, *y* and *z* points of the meshgrid that can be plotted with any plotting library.

 ```python
 from benchmarkfcns import ackley